ayush-bisht/IoT-Analytics/HMM/README.md

 pip install -r requirements.txt
 ```

-## How to run the script:
+## How to run the script

-To run the main HMM script
+To run the main HMM task:

 ```
-python3 simulation_task3.py
+python3 hmm.py
 ```

 To run the extra credit HMM assignment:

 ```
-python3 simulation_task3.py
+python3 hmm_extra.py
 ```